 For more info, read the complete IATA container requirement guidelines here.

-- No Wheels / Detachable Wheels.
-The crate must have wheels that are detachable or must have no wheels at all.
+Any Wheels Must Be Detachable.
+The crate must have wheels that are detachable or simply be made without wheels at all.

 About: This heavy-duty Petmate Sky Kennel is a great choice for dog air travel, meeting all IATA airline requirements for cargo hold (with one minor exception).

 - Recycled Materials.
 Made of 25% recycles materials.

 - Pre-Drilled Zip Tie Holes.
 This is another huge benefit (which most crates do not have), as airlines require you to zip tie the kennel doors shut.
 We recommend these cable ties, as they are also quick release.

 - Has Single Metal Door.
 The kennel door is made of one whole, single piece of metal, preventing a dog from potentially pulling the door inwards and collapsing it.

 - Live Animal Stickers.
 Comes with live animal stickers to put on kennel.

 - Protruding Rim Handles.
 Extended handles/rims on the sides of the kennel meet airline requirements for rim spacing.

 - Air Holes On All Four Sides.
 This crate has metal grates and air holes on all four sides of the kennel.